VertexByte/loc/README.md

 (Implementation)
 - Make directories a valid input.
-- Implement an easy way to add file types as valid inputs.
+- Implement an easy way to add new file types as valid inputs.

 (Speed)
-- Sorting the added file types.
+- Sorting the file types in lexicographical order.
 - Binary search on input when processing.